-Other than the impact of employing statutory-based technical provision valuation techniques, the only significant differences between U.S. GAAP shareholder equity and available statutory capital and surplus relate to the reduction in available statutory capital for intangible assets and prepaid expenses.
+Other than the impact of employing statutory-based technical provision valuation techniques, the only significant differences between U.S. GAAP shareholder equity and available statutory capital and surplus relate to the reduction in available statutory capital for prepaid expenses.

 b) Regulatory capital requirements